Black Currants

 (Ojebyn x Titania)

-Blackcomb is a high yielding new variety that is has high levels of resistance to foliar diseases - mildew, White Pine Blister Rust - , vigorous growth habit and tolerance to late spring frost.
+Blackcomb is a high yielding new variety that has high levels of resistance to foliar diseases - mildew, White Pine Blister Rust - , vigorous growth habit and tolerance to late spring frost.
 Blackcomb has produced yields in replicated B.C. trials that were more than 50% higher than Titania and Ben Alder.
 Fruit size is 20% larger than Titania.
 Flowering is late mid-season and this variety has demonstrated better tolerance to late spring frost than Titania.
 Well suited to machine harvest.

 Recommended for trial in Canada and northern U.S. states.